Domenico Puligo: Early works and attributions

 Vasari gives very limited accounts of Puligo's first works, and thus the timeline of his early works is difficult to determine since none that Vasari mentions pre-date 1525.
 As a result, it is also difficult to deem his early paintings as being securely accredited to him, but rather only as debated attributions.
-However, Vasari does report that Puligo trained for longer in Ridolfo Ghirlandaio's workshop than the average apprentice, whom would typically becoms established as an independent master at the age of 18; hence, he is estimated to have only completed his apprenticeship at age 20.
+However, Vasari does report that Puligo trained for longer in Ridolfo Ghirlandaio's workshop than the average apprentice, whom would typically become established as an independent master at the age of 18; hence, he is estimated to have only completed his apprenticeship at age 20.
 Many of the postulations on Puligo's early works are based upon observations and analyses of the style within, and thus are best only approximations.

 Madonna and Child paintings

 The Madonna and Child with St. John the Baptist and Two Angels is considered one of Puligo's earliest paintings.
-Closely resembling Ghirlandaio's Angels of 1507-8, the painting is nonetheless attributed to Puligo, as there is a fundamental difference in style between this work of Puligo and that of Ghirlandaio.
+Closely resembling Ghirlandaio's Angels of 1507–8, the painting is nonetheless attributed to Puligo, as there is a fundamental difference in style between this work of Puligo and that of Ghirlandaio.
 The theme of Madonna and Child is replicated in Madonna and Child with Two Angels, a tondo estimated to date to around 1512- 15 that was given to Andrea del Sarto in the antiquarian Borghese inventories; all writers on this subject have agreed with this attribution.
 Another Madonna and Child with Two Angels from the Saunders collection (1986) is said to epitomize the height of Puligo's early career.
 This painting is based on his own Madonna and Child with St. John the Baptist and draws from Raphael's Madonna del Granduca.
 Puligo also took an extensive interest in the Madonna of Humility, and created several paintings related to the subject.